 Becoming a marine technician requires specific training.
 If you’ve always dreamed about a life on the water, you will most likely need to advance your education by attending a marine mechanic school.

-After receiving your high school diploma or GED, consider enrolling in a specialized program such as Marine Mechanics Institute’s (MMI) 51-week Marine Technician Specialist training program.7
+After receiving your high school diploma or GED certificate, consider enrolling in a specialized program such as UTI's 51-week Marine Technician Specialist training program.7

-Through a combination of classroom instruction and hands-on application, MMI students dive into a wide variety of topics from basic engine theory to more technical aspects of marine product service, troubleshooting and repair.
+Through a combination of classroom instruction and hands-on application, UTI students dive into a wide variety of topics from basic engine theory to more technical aspects of marine product service, troubleshooting and repair.18

-In addition to the core curriculum, MMI’s program includes 3-week, manufacturer-specific courses designed to provide you with technical and hands-on training specific to leading brands.
+In addition to the core curriculum, UTI's marine technician training includes three-week, manufacturer-specific courses designed to provide you with technical and hands-on training specific to leading brands.
 You will be taught the design and operation unique to five manufacturers: